Investing in a Website

 How Much Does a Website Cost to Build?

-Web design costs can vary considerably depending on whether you do it yourself or hire out the job.
+Web design prices can vary considerably depending on whether you do it yourself or hire out the job.
 Here is a brief overview of the difference in price ranges between those three choices:

-Building a website usually shakes out to the following price averages:
+Building a website, expect the following price averages: